SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ### REST APIs

-While Cumulocity IoT User Interface for OPC UA provides an easy and visual way to configure and build your OPC UA solution, the OPC UA management *microservice* gives you the possibility to do it via RESTful web service.
+While Cumulocity IoT user interface for OPC UA provides an easy and visual way to configure and build your OPC UA solution, the OPC UA management *microservice* gives you the possibility to do it via RESTful web service.

-#### OPC UA Server Resources
+#### OPC UA server resources

 ##### Connect a new OPC UA server to the gateway